DevData49/cliDE/README.md

 ## Journal

-- First, we setup the rawmode, where we turned off certain terminal settings for more control.
+- Setup the rawmode, where we turned off certain terminal settings for more control.
 We also setup a handy function that reverts our changes to the original settings everytime we quit our app.

-- Now, we are going enable raw input output for our editor.
+- Then, we added a editorLoop, where we first refresh our screen and render the ui based on current editor state.
+We introduced a global state variable for the editor. we start reading the key presses and start mapping functionalities.
+Particularly we try to read control characters like arrow keys, home, end, del, page up and page down keys.
+By the end, we print a welcome screen and are able to navigate using the arrow keys.